xAPPO/MQTT/README.md

+If you update to beta 3c please update both the app and the MQTT client driver.
+Additionally if you use the MQTT text driver update that too.
+The latter is much changed.
+If you update it then keep a backup of the old driver as it will almost certainly need adaption (see note at the end of this document)

-IN PROGRESS  THIS IS NOT UPDATED FOR BETA 3 yet, but will be shortly
+IN PROGRESS  THIS IS NOT UPDATED FOR BETA 3 yet, but will be shortly - next on list .. apologies for being behind on documentation

 There are significant differences in the MQTT Client driver installation (ignore the below ones)